Datasance/docs.datasance.com/ioFog_3.0/platform-deployment/kubernetes-prepare-cluster.md

 <aside class="notifications tip">
   <h3><img src="/images/icos/ico-tip.svg" alt="">Where to go from here?</h3>
   <p>Now that we have the cluster up, we need to deploy the Control Plane onto the cluster.
-There are two ways to do this, either using iofogctl, or Helm.
-To use iofogctl, go to <a href="#/./ioFog_3.0/platfomr-deployment/kubernetes-iofogctl">Kubernetes - Deploy Control Plane Using iofogctl</a>, or to use Helm, go to <a href="#/./ioFog_3.0/platfomr-deployment/kubernetes-helm"> Kubernetes - Deploy Control Plane Using Helm</a>.</p>
+There are two ways to do this, either using potctl, or Helm.
+To use potctl, go to <a href="#/./ioFog_3.0/platfomr-deployment/kubernetes-potctl">Kubernetes - Deploy Control Plane Using potctl</a>, or to use Helm, go to <a href="#/./ioFog_3.0/platfomr-deployment/kubernetes-helm"> Kubernetes - Deploy Control Plane Using Helm</a>.</p>
 </aside>

 <aside class="notifications note">